4-H Club Information

 There are a variety of clubs in Caldwell County, but 4-H members can pursue their project interests regardless of if they are in a club specifically targeting that project area.
-It is encouraged that members join clubs, because experiences in 4-H are greatly enhanced through club membership.
+It is encouraged that members join clubs because experiences in 4-H are greatly enhanced through club membership.

 Here is a listing of current 4-H clubs in Caldwell County:

-4-H Discovery Club
+Appalachian Aces 4-H Club

 Baton Elementary Bear Paws 4-H Club